MIT-Emerging-Talent/ET6-CDSP-group-15-repo/5_communication_strategy/README.md

 problem.
 We will ensure it prominently features links to:

 - The [GitHub Repo](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-15-repo.git)
-for technical
+for technical validation
-  validation
-- The *Technical White Paper* for in-depth analysis
+- The *Technical Paper* for in-depth analysis

 [Back to Top](#datacents-audience--communication-strategy)